opws/opws-dataset/docs/fields.md

 "no" if users can change password without reauthenticating, "password" if they have to enter the old password.

+## password.change.sessions.invalidate

+Whether changing your password invalidates sessions (logs you out), forcing you to log back in with the new password.

+Values:

+- "yes": invalidates session that changed password, probably all sessions
+- "all": demonstrably invalidates all sessions
+- "no": doesn't log you out, the assumed default

 ## password.change.usability

 A space-separated token string describing how the password set UI differs from double-blind-entry.